SteveWillowby/Link_Prediction_Limits/Readme.md

 # ROC and AUPR Limits for Link Prediction

-This repository contains the code associated with the paper "Inherent Limits on Topology-Based Link Prediction," published in Transactions on Machine Learning Research (TMLR).
+This repository contains the code associated with the paper "Inherent Limits on Topology-Based Link Prediction," under review at Transactions on Machine Learning Research (TMLR).

 ## How to Run